 Access to the site is from a gravel road that crosses private property and leads to the site approximately 1 mile from New Mexico Highway 509.
 Entrance to the site is through a locked steel gate at the intersection of the access road and Highway 509.
 The access road continues east past the site to private mining and grazing interests.
 The gate and access road are owned by Rio Algom Mining LLC.
 LM has been granted permanent access to the site but does not maintain the gate or the access road.
 The entrance sign is near the access road next to site marker SMK-1 (PL-1).
-The phone number on the entrance sign was updated during the annual site inspection.
 No maintenance needs were identified.